bhansconnect/fast-alphazero-general/README.md

 # Fast AlphaZero General

+> There is a new version of this project that is significantly faster.
+It has large parts written in C++ and may be less beginner friendly, but it is much more practical to use.
+It lives at [bhansconnect/alphazero-pybind11](https://github.com/bhansconnect/alphazero-pybind11).

 An implementation of [AlphaZero](https://deepmind.com/blog/alphago-zero-learning-scratch/) for any game, inspired by [alpha-zero-general](https://github.com/suragnair/alpha-zero-general/).
 It uses multiprocessing and cython to greatly increase the performance.
 Due to certain optimizations, the project requires a gpu.
 Also note, `.pyx` files are cython files that are very similar to python (identical in some cases).

 This project only supports [Pytorch](https://pytorch.org/) models because of Pytorch's support for multiproccesing.